 We believe that God has spoken and revealed himself and his purposes for humanity in the Bible, which is an unfolding story of redemption.
-We believe that all the sixty-six books of the Bible (39 in the Old Testament and 27 in the New Testament) are inspired of God (2 Timothy 3:16; Hebrews 1:1-2), and preserved by him revealing his plan of salvation (1 Peter 1:23-25), and how we are to live our lives (2 Timothy 3:17).
+We believe that all the sixty-six books of the Bible (39 in the Old Testament and 27 in the New Testament) are inspired of God (2 Timothy 3:16; Hebrews 1:1-2), and preserved by him in order to reveal his plan of salvation (1 Peter 1:23-25), and show us how we are to live our lives (2 Timothy 3:17).
 The Bible is authoritative in all areas of life, for it alone is the inspired Word of God (2 Peter 1:20-21).
-It is through the lens of the Bible that Man interprets all of life (Psalm 119:105).
+It is through the lens of the Bible that man interprets all of life (Psalm 119:105).

 Although humanity was made in the image of God (Genesis 1:26-28), Adam chose to make decisions apart from God in the Garden of Eden (Genesis 3:1-14).
 This was an act of rebellion against our Creator (Genesis 2:16-17).
-The result of this act of rebellion is alienation from God (Genesis 3:8), thus all of Adam’s offspring (i.e. all of humanity) is alienated from God having what is known as Original Sin (Romans 5:12).
+The result of this act of rebellion was alienation from God (Genesis 3:8), thus all of Adam’s offspring (i.e. all of humanity) was also alienated from God because of what is known as Original Sin (Romans 5:12).
 We believe this sin (singular) is not mere activities (or sins (plural)), that one does (lie, cheat, murder), but is far deeper.
 What is the sin behind the sins?
 This sin is autonomy from our Creator (Romans 1:18).
 Thus the only hope for us is for God to restore us to himself (2 Corinthians 5:18-20).

 We believe that all humanity is hopeless without Christ (Romans 3:23; Ephesians 2:12).
 In order to save people from their sins, God sent Jesus into the world who took on human flesh, in order to identify with humanity and our plight.
 He lived a sinless life (Hebrews 4:15) and died as a substitute for all who would repent and believe in him (1 Peter 3:18).
 Jesus came because of the love of God (John 3:16).